 The greatest strength of the Explorer K2 is not the boat itself but the offer, i.e. the included accessory and the really low price for an inflatable kayak.
 The less robust boat skin the main weakness of the Explorer K2 which should not be a surprise considering the low price.

-+ complete accessory already included + practical carry handles to lift the boat + very affordable + appealing design + sensitive boat skin
++ complete accessories already included + seats can be positioned variably + practical carry handles to lift the boat + very affordable + appealing design + easy boat cleaning thanks to drain valve + good maneuverability as a 2-person kayak + can also be paddled alone + good directional stability with the skeg

-– rather a fun boat than an inflatable kayak – little space for luggage – low air pressure – wobbly paddles – short warranty period of 90 days (from the day of purchase)
+– sensitive boat skin – rather a fun boat than an inflatable kayak – little space for luggage and tall paddlers in the back – low air pressure and therefore soft air chambers – seats provide too little support on longer tours – wobbly paddles – short warranty period of 90 days (from the day of purchase)

 The Intex Explorer K2 is one of the best-selling inflatable kayaks for a reason.
 It is easy to paddle for beginners and comes with all the accessories you need for paddling.
 It is primarily for people who want to spend some time on the water.
 Covering distance or longer tours (paddling for several hours) are not the main focus.
 Then the Intex Explorer K2 is a good option.

 However, if you really want to go paddling on selected tours, you should spend more money on an inflatable kayak.
 The Explorer K2 is not designed for longer paddling.
 The seats do not provide enough support, there is not enough space in the long term and the operating pressure is too low to expect good handling characteristics similar to a hard-shell kayak.
 In addition, the boat skin is too thin and only seems to be designed for gentle use.
 We don’t recommend the Intex Explorer K2 for trips on the water with grounding included, that can happen on rivers.